alphastar868/Portable-VirtualBox/README.md

 Portable-VirtualBox Testbuild
 ===================

-This branch downloads <strong>VirtualBox Testbuild 7.1.7.167093</strong>!
+This branch downloads <strong>VirtualBox Testbuild 7.1.7.167903</strong> atm!

 This is intended to workaround various Windows 11 guest reboot failures when using VirtualBox 7.1.6 and earlier.
 Additional testbuilds are at https://forum.virtualbox.org/wiki/Testbuilds